gramener/gramex-guide/drivehandler/README.md

 })
 ```

-## Process files
+## Pre-process uploads

 `DriveHandler` accepts all the [FormHandler transform functions](../formhandler/#formhandler-transforms).

 To modify a file when uploading, use the `prepare:` function:

 ```yaml
 url: